-DNA – Deoxyribonucleic acid is a hereditary material which is found in the nucleus of the cell and is mainly involved in carrying the genetic information used in the growth, reproduction, development, and functioning of all living organisms.
+DNA is an organic, complex, molecular structure, found in both prokaryotic and eukaryotic cells and also in many viruses.
+It is a hereditary material, which is found in the nucleus of the cell and is mainly involved in carrying the genetic information for the different life process including the development, reproduction, growth, and functioning of all living organisms.

 In the year 1953, the DNA structure was suggested by Watson and Crick.
-According to their discovery, the DNA is a double helix, the long molecule made up of a double helical structure of two polynucleotide chains or strands running anti-parallel to each other.
+According to their discovery, the DNA is a double helix, the long molecule made up of a double-helical structure of two polynucleotide chains or strands running anti-parallel to each other.

 As mentioned above: